Lately, I’ve been looking into alternative cell phone solutions to help people save money on their crazy high cell phone bills.

-Currently you can choose from a very wide variety of phones with Ting, as long as they’re compatible with the Sprint network.
+Currently, you can choose from a very wide variety of phones with Ting, as long as they’re compatible with the Sprint or T-Mobile network.

-While you can’t currently get the latest and greatest iPhone, you can get the Samsung Galaxy S5 (latest release as of this review) among many other awesome cell phones.
+You can get the latest and greatest iPhone or the latest Samsung Galaxy release among many other awesome cell phones.

 You do have to pay full price for the phone, but you can pick up a slightly used version cheaper if you’d like!

 Drawbacks of Ting